PacktPublishing/Interpretable-Machine-Learning-with-Python/README.md

 | 12           | tensorflow-lattice 2.0.7+             | Windows, Mac OS X, and Linux (Any) |
 | 13           | adversarial-robustness-toolbox 1.5.0+ | Windows, Mac OS X, and Linux (Any) |

+**NOTE**: the library _machine-learning-datasets_ is the official name of what in the book is referred to as _mldatasets_.
+Due to naming conflicts, it had to be changed.

-The exact versions of each library as tested can be found in the [requirements.txt](https://github.com/PacktPublishing/Interpretable-Machine-Learning-with-Python/blob/master/requirements.txt) file and installed like this:
+The exact versions of each library, as tested, can be found in the [requirements.txt](https://github.com/PacktPublishing/Interpretable-Machine-Learning-with-Python/blob/master/requirements.txt) file and installed like this:

 `> pip install -r requirements.txt`